Diamond-Obabika Loop

 Day 5

 Your final paddling strokes bring you back to Sandy Inlet and the impressive beach that hugs the shoreline for hundreds of meters.
 Take the time for a final swim to relax and reflect on what has been a truly memorable canoe trip.
-A final short portage brings you to the van for the drive back to Smoothwater where refreshments and a hot shower await!
+A final portage brings you to the van for the drive back to Smoothwater where refreshments and a hot shower await!

 Next